ArturWoz/AudioBot/README.md

 ## Plugin design

 Plugins are stored in plugins folder.
 They are loaded automatically.
+Downloading files is recommended, as direct links to files on a server can expire before playing, if the song is in queue.
 Each plugin implements the following structure:

     class Plugin(plugins.Base):